m-stpz/angular/notes.md

   - Zone.js triggers change detection
   - Signals (modern Angular) improve reactivity and granularity
     - The future of data binding, so use it as a best practie
+    - Signal is good when the data needs to react
   - Rarely needs manual optimization

 ```js